getgrav/grav-learn/pages/05.admin-panel/11.faq/docs.md

 ```
 http://yourwebsite.com/admin
 ```
 to something more ambiguous that is going to be harder for someone to guess.
-To do this you need to locate `admin.yaml` which can be found in `user/plugins/admin` and **copy this** to `user/config/plugins/admin.yaml`.
+To do this you need to locate `admin.yaml` which can be found in `user/plugins/admin/` folder and **copy this** to `user/config/plugins/admin.yaml`.

 Then change the line `route: '/admin'` to something more ambiguous, for example `route: '/myspecialplace'`, this way if you need to access the admin panel for your grav site you will enter
 ```